aidanconnolly/ga-ds829-unit-3-project/README.md

 - Creating a repository in your github profile, hosting your materials, and sharing a link with your instructor. [or]
 - Forking the project repository, adding your solutions, and submitting a pull request back to the relevant repo.
+- Make sure to provide interpretation for all outputs.

 ---